 Since 1985, the Supreme Court has allocated moneys from the Attorney Services Fund to compensate clients who are victims of theft, embezzlement, or misappropriation by dishonest attorneys.
-The Lawyers' Fund for Client Protection is established in Gov. Bar R. VIII and is administered by an independent Board of Commissioners appointed by the Court.
-By rule, the Board may award a client up to \$75,000 to reimburse the client financial losses incurred as a result of the misconduct of his or her attorney.
-In Fiscal Year 2018, \$428,150 was expended by the Board of Commissioners of the Lawyers' Fund for Client Protection for its operations.
-In addition, the Supreme Court allocated \$1,400,000 to the Lawyers' Fund for Client Protection Trust Fund to replenish that fund.
-Together, these amounts represent 18.98% of Attorney Services Fund expenditures.
+The Lawyers' Fund for Client Protection is established in Gov.Bar R. VIII and is administered by an independent Board of Commissioners appointed by the Court.
+By rule, the Board may award a client up to \$75,000 to reimburse the client for financial losses incurred as a result of the misconduct of his or her attorney.
+In fiscal year 2019, \$440,115 was expended by the Board of Commissioners of the Lawyers' Fund for Client Protection for its operations.
+In addition, the Supreme Court allocated \$1 million to the Lawyers' Fund for Client Protection for generations.
+In addition, the supreme nearly 15 percent of Attorney Services Fund expenditures.

-In Fiscal Year 2018, the Board awarded a total of \$648,504.85 from the Trust Fund to reimburse 107 eligible claimants.
-As of June 30, 2018, there were 92 claims pending representing a potential liability to the fund of \$2,937,017.62.
-For more information regarding claims filed with the Lawyers' Fund for Client Protection, please see the most recent annual report prepared by the Board of Commissioners of the Lawyers' Fund for Client Protection.
+In fiscal year 2019, the Board awarded a total of \$503,894 from the trust fund to reimburse 56 eligible claimants.
+As of June 30, 2019, there were 79 claims pending, representing a potential liability to the fund of \$1,846,956.
+For more information regarding claims filed with the Lawyers' Fund for Client Protection, see the most recent annual report prepared by the Board of Commissioners of the Lawyers' Fund for Client Protection.